bemigini/DiffEnc/README.md

 pip install flax==0.6.10 tensorflow-io-gcs-filesystem libclang tensorstore jaxtyping==0.2.20
 ```

+## Datasets
+MNIST and CIFAR-10 will be automatically loaded from tensorflow_datasets.
+ImageNet32 must be downloaded from the [official ImageNet webpage](https://image-net.org/download-images.php).
+Note that this requires a user.

 ## Usage

+Example of a bash script to train a model on ImageNet is in bash_run_example.s

 TODO: Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

 ## Authors and acknowledgment